esperando370/vramirezc_website/curriculum.md

 ## Social work experience
-●	Graduate Students Representative, University of the Andes, Bogotá.
+●	Graduate Students Representative.
+Biological Science Department, University of the Andes, Bogotá.
 2016

 ●	Blog on science-society relationship and advances in science made by Colombian scientist "Portal Virtual ANURA Ciencia".
 November 2014 to November 2015